xXx-alexfink1996-xXx/skills-communicate-using-markdown/index.md

 ## The Sub Header
 ###### And So On

+- [x] Make a task list in Markdown.
+- [ ] Think of what to put in the second slot.

 ``` c
 u32 should_strengthen_gravity_for_jump_ascent(struct MarioState *m) {
     if (!(m->flags & MARIO_JUMPING)) {